Current Status

 Outcomes

-By the end of this course, participants will be able to:
+By the end of this program, participants will be able to:

 Review some of the major challenges around language during healthcare consultation.